-Yellowstone National Park is vast.
-To the tune of 2.2 million acres of land, in fact.
+The nation’s first national park will be less intimidating when you visit with our Yellowstone tips and fast facts.
+Yellowstone National Park is vast, to the tune of 2.2 million acres of land.
 That makes it bigger than Rhode Island and Delaware, combined!

 You Have to Pay to Get into the Park